Welcome to Community Village!

 What’s happening in the community?

 CV Sangha Time (San Francisco): A weekly community heartbeat for connection, inspiration, and practice in SF.
 Together, we meditate, learn from wisdom teachers, share, listen, connect, and create the community together.
-Join us every Thursday, 6:45-8:45pm PST.
-Learn more & sign up here.
+Join us every Wednesday (as of 2025), 6:45-8:45pm PST.
+Learn more & join us here.

 30 Day Meditation Journeys - you’ll embark on the journey with a small group of 8-10 people.
 Together, we’ll meet weekly to meditate, learn, and connect.
 With shared intentionality & values, our intention is to create a safer environment where connection can thrive.
 Click here to sign up for our next journey!
-Or click here to sign up for the June ‘24 Special Edition teacher-led Journey that Nina is offering!
+(Next journey June/July 2025!)

-Our mission is to support the development of community and wholesome friendships amongst meditators (referred to as “Kalyna mitta” in Pali).
+Our mission is to support community and wholesome friendships amongst meditators in their 20’s & 30’s.
 We do this through peer-led, co-created initiatives that:

 Foster community & connection